AuthMesh/authmesh/examples/basic-app/README.md

 # AuthMesh Basic Example

-This example demonstrates the basic usage of AuthMesh with Keycloak authentication, Redis rate limiting, and Prometheus metrics.
+This example demonstrates the basic usage of AuthMesh with Keycloak authentication, Redis rate limiting, Prometheus metrics, and OpenTelemetry tracing (Jaeger).

 ## Prerequisites